umee-network/docs/docs/governance/community-dao/other.md

 ## Contribution Ideas

+> The following ideas are examples of contributions that may be considered valuable.
+Actual token allocations will be assigned at the sole discretion of the [Community DAO Committee](/governance/community-dao/overview.html#the-committee).

 ### Community Events

 - Host and record community calls/Twitter Spaces to discuss all things Umee with other key community contributors